 11|24|09 The Mary Wild Hearing scheduled for Nov 24th was cancelled.
 A Jury trial was re-scheduled for June 3, 2010 with a pre-trial conference to be held May 24, 2010.

-We are told the Malamute Club forbid any mention of her name on the breed list, one report says not only has the club not expelled her but some people seem to be covering up for her, using ii AKC's Club Suspension Policy as an excuse.
+We are told the Malamute Club forbid any mention of her name on the breed list.
+The club has not expelled her.
+Several readers have opined that some (club) people seem to be covering up for her, using ii AKC's Club Suspension Policy as an excuse.

 12|01|09 Mary Wild was rumored to be entered in Illinois shows.
 The rumor was true.